tradichel/2sl-jobexecframework/README.md

 [2sl-job-awsdeploy](https://github.com/tradichel/2sl-job-awsdeploy) - a job to deploy resources on AWS using a CloudFormation template and a job configuration that defines the parameters to pass into the template.

+The job configuration is in a separate repository from the job so people can add new job configurations without having access to the code that runs the job:

 [2sl-jobconfig-awsdeploy](https://github.com/tradichel/2sl-jobconfig-awsdeploy) - a repository that contains jobs configured to deploy resources using the awsdeploy job (job-awsdeploy)

 For example, the awsdepoy job can have many different jobs configured to run using that job container: